enspiral/handbook/README.md

+# Apr 28 2023 Update

+This is a snapshot of where the Handbook was, before we did the major upgrade in 2023.
+It's saved here as an archive.

 # Introduction

 If you're looking for introductory information about Enspiral, check our website [enspiral.com](http://enspiral.com/), [this quick slideshow](http://whatis.enspiral.com), or [this 90 second video](https://vimeo.com/125088390).